rtymchyk/react-translations/README.md

 4. *Where can I see an example of how to support server rendering, build chain, \<insert X\>?*

 Check out [react-translations-demo](https://github.com/rtymchyk/react-translations-demo)!

+## Acknowledgements
+Thanks to the author of [Jed](https://github.com/messageformat/Jed).
+Not only for the library itself, but also for inspiration to continue driving internalization and translations forward in the JS community.